Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Where young people have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff in college are aware of how these children’s experiences, can impact on their mental health, behaviour, and education.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action is taken, following their child protection policy, and speaking to the designated safeguarding leads or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action is taken, following the child protection policy, and speaking to the Designated Safeguarding Lead or a deputy.

 The College is required to investigate relevant staff who fall within the scope of Disqualification under the Childcare Act 2006 and establish they are not disqualified.
 The criteria for disqualification under the 2006 Act and the 2018 Regulations includes inclusion on the Disclosure and Barring Service (DBS) Children’s Barred List or committing a relevant offence.